 How to Become a Software Architect?

 ● Understand and try several technological stacks.
 My current knowledge is concentrated in the field of iOS.
 It is necessary to try Android, several server languages, to start python, and refresh Java EE skills.
-The architect is a full-stack developer, so it is important to have a broad technical knowledge.
+The architect is a full-stack developer, so it is essential to have a broad technical knowledge.

 ● Study courses/obtain certificates.
-There are many courses and certificates available, but only a few are worth their money, and the higher level courses cost a lot of money.
-Personally, I have attended the architectural courses of Luxoft (http://www.luxoft-training.com/it-course/ARC-001/), which have proven to be a worthy investment.
-It is extremely important that the lecturer of the course be a professional in this field and be able to answer questions.
+There are many courses and certifications available, but only a few are worth their money, and the higher level courses cost a lot of money.
+I have attended the architectural courses of Luxoft (http://www.luxoft-training.com/it-course/ARC-001/), which have proven to be a worthy investment.
+It is crucial that the lecturer of the course be a professional in this field and be able to answer questions.
 As for certificates, before starting, it is best to understand whether there are authoritative certification systems for architects and whether it is worthwhile obtaining the certification.
 This point I will discuss in a future article of this series.

 Check Your Readiness Level

-If you are interested in this introductory article from the series on how to become a software architect, or if you suddenly have thoughts to try this path, it is worth making sure that you really want it.
+If you are interested in this introductory article from the series on how to become a software architect, or if you suddenly have thoughts to try this path, it is worth making sure that you want it.

 Firstly, people are afraid of everything new.
 A new position, new kind of stress, as opposed to the comfortable status quo.
 Of course, the choice is not always unambiguous and depends on how much you are willing to change something in your life.
-At the same time, it can depend not only on you, but also on the family, your financial commitments, parents and other factors.
+At the same time, it can depend not only on you but also on the family, your financial commitments, parents, and other factors.